PSEG Long Island Is Ready for the First Heat Wave of the Season

 During extreme heat conditions, customers should:

-- Seek out air-conditioned spaces if their homes become too warm.
+- Seek out air-conditioned spaces, if possible, if their homes become too warm.

 - Stay hydrated by drinking plenty of water.
 Avoid drinks with caffeine or alcohol.